radkinz/ArduinoBuzzerControl/README.md

 # Arduino Buzzer Control

 An Arduino project that controls a buzzer by outputting frequencies based on the mouse's y-location in processing.
 Additionally, there are some LEDs that light up based on the frequency values to act as a frequency monitor.
+When the user presses the mouse, a group of particles unleash to create generative art as they move across the screen with velocites determined by perlin noise.
+The color of the particles are determined by the y-pos by mapping the y-values to a hue range of 0-255.
+The color of the particles is also outputted in a rgb light in the circuit.
+Lastly there is a yellow LED light in the corner of the circuit that lights up at the beginning of every program run.

 # Images/Videos